-Icon Item Description 1 Battery reset pinhole Simulates removing and reinstalling the battery.
-Insert a paperclip into the hole and press for four seconds.
-2 Speakers Deliver stereo audio output.
-3 9 Main storage compartment Houses the computer's main storage.
+Icon Item Description 1 Ventilation and cooling fan Allows the computer to stay cool.
+Do not cover or obstruct the openings.
+2 Û Main storage compartment Houses the computer's main storage.
 You may upgrade your computer's main storage.
 Acer recommends asking an approved service center to do this.
-Memory compartment Houses the computer's memory.
-You may upgrade your computer's memory.
+11111 Memory compartment Houses the computer's memory.
+You may upgrade your computer's mmemory.
 Acer recommends asking an approved service center to do this.
-4 Ventilation and cooling fan Allows the computer to stay cool.
-Do not cover or obstruct the openings.
+3 Speakers Deliver stereo audio output.
+4 F Battery reset pinhole Simulates removing and reinstalling the battery.
+Insert a paperclip into the hole and press for four seconds.